swiss-seismological-service/scrtdd/doc/base/xcorr.rst

 Cross-correlation
 =================

-Good cross-correlation results are needed to achieve high quality double-difference observations, which in turn results in high resolution relocations.
-The purpose of the cross-correlation is to find the exact time difference between two picks of an event pair at a common station.
-The cross-correlation is automatically performed by rtDD before the double-difference inversion when ``RecordStream`` is configured, otherwise it is simply skipped, The cross-correlation step can also be disabled setting the configuration parametters ``crossCorrelation.maxStationDistance`` and/or ``crossCorrelation.maxInterEventDistance`` to 0.
+The purpose of the cross-correlation is to refine the exact time difference between two picks at a common station of an event pair, which allows for higher resolution event (re)locations.
+This time difference becomes the observed differential time part of a double-difference (see :ref:`multi-event-relocation-process-label`).
+When the cross-correlation is disabled or the correlation coefficient is below the configured threshold then the observed differential times are derived from the phase times (difference of their absolute travel times).

+The cross-correlation step is optional and due to the expensive computation time it can be enabled only after the other parameters of rtDD have been optimized.
+The cross-correlation can be disabled by setting the ``crossCorrelation.maxStationDistance`` and/or ``crossCorrelation.maxInterEventDistance`` to 0.
+The cross-correlation is also skipped if the ``RecordStream`` parameter is not properly configured, because the waveform data will not be available.

 ------------------
 Eval-xcorr command